KHammerschmidt/42cursus-Libft/README.md

 ## 💡 About the project
 > The aim of this project is to re-code my own library with standard functions of the C library ```libc``` as well as some utility functions for memory and string manipulation.
 The bonus functions cover list manipulation. </br>

+**Task**
-> Task: The functions will have the same prototypes and implement the same behaviors as the originals.
+All functions must have the same prototypes and implement the same behaviours as the originals.
 They must comply with the way they are defined in their man.
-The only difference will be their names.
-They will begin with the ’ft_’ prefix.
+All functions shall begin with the 'ft_' prefix.

 **Key learning points**
   - Handling different variable types and memory allocation